waniagondal/VisiontoVoice/README.md

-# 👁️ Eye Tracker & Keyboard Interface
+# 👁️ VisiontoVoice - Gaze Detection & Keyboard Interface

 ## 🌟 Project Overview
-Welcome to the **Eye Tracker & Keyboard Interface**!
-This cutting-edge application merges advanced eye-tracking technology with an interactive keyboard, allowing users to type effortlessly using just their eyes.
+Welcome to the **VisiontoVoice**!
+This application merges advanced eye-tracking technology with an interactive keyboard, allowing users to type effortlessly using just their eyes.
 Designed primarily for individuals with **paralysis** or **locked-in syndrome**, this project aims to enhance accessibility and empower users to communicate effectively.

 ## 🎯 Key Features
 - **Real-Time Blink Detection**: Detects when the user blinks, allowing them to select keys without physical interaction.